The Sea of Monsters: Characters

-The daughter of Athena.
-A demigod who is 13 years old and a friend of Percy.
-She accompanies him to the island and helps him in his quest by rescuing Percy from Circe's island.
+The daughter of Athena; a 13-year-old demigod who is a friend of Percy.
+She accompanies Percy to the island of Polyphemus and rescues him from Circe's island on the way.
 Annabeth is injured by Polyphemus and recovers with the help of the Golden Fleece.
 She accompanies Percy to Camp after Chiron succeeds in rescuing them from the hands of Luke and the Titan army.